LeomMb-coder/C-Class-Codes/README.md

 📂 A collection of C programming exercises and assignments from my programming class.
 Organized into folders for easy access and learning.

 ## 📁 Folder Structure
-- `Repetitions C/` → First lesson exercises
+- `Decide-Structure-C` → First lesson exercises about decision structure, if, else if, switch, etc...
-- `lesson-02/` → More practice and assignments
+- `Repetitions C` → First practice and assignments about repetitions, while, do while, for.
-- (Add more as needed)

 ## 🚀 How to Use
 1. Browse the folders to find specific exercises.